usherlabs/ecdsa-jwt/README.md

 ## License

-This project is licensed under the ISC License - see the [LICENSE](https://opensource.org/license/isc-license-txt) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.